 Walk along Praça da Sé, past the street vendors, and the fountain.
 Just past the fountain, down the road to the left is Casa do Carnaval — a new museum that opened in February 2018.
-I give it two thumbs up and you can read my review here.
+I give it two thumbs up — what you need to know to visit Casa do Carnaval.

 After you get done looking at the creepy clown-like structure outside of Casa of Carnaval, look to the right.
 There is the square known as Terreiro de Jesus — one of the three major squares of the Pelourinho.

 As you cross the square, about halfway across you’ll see a road that heads to the left.
 That is one of the three main entry points to the heart of the Pelourinho.
 On your left, the large salmon-colored building once housed the oldest medical school in Brazil.
 That same building is now a combination government building and Afro-Brazilian Museum.